MERNCraft/Nail-It/docs/md/48-Conclusion.md

 * You run little tests, to check that you have understood
 * You read error messages, to understand where your assumptions were wrong
 * You enjoy taking on challenges
-* You will be learning something new every day
+* You learn something new every day

 ## Most importantly...